JOakley77/magus/README.md

 #Magus
 A jQuery / Bootstrap wizard (or steps) plugin for guiding a user through a series of steps.

-##Installation

-### Grunt
-npm install
+I'm still actively developing this so it's still in Alpha.
+The docs are lacking but the plugin in at about 85% completion right now.
+It's not that cool anywho!